anon0524365255/nime25-website/index.md

 #### Reflections

 (Author B) There was a palpable fragility to the mapping here where tiny changes in dynamics led to very wide timbral changes on the synth.
 This led to a more subtle and subdued language that tried to navigate some subtle nuances in the notes.
-As a contrast, some faster was useful to show the melodic capabilities of this mapping and setup.
+As a contrast, some faster playing was useful to show the melodic capabilities of this mapping and setup.

 (Author A) This patch reflects a synthesizer patch that I might use in my practice with a modular synth, but with modulations on parameter values from the drum.
 One affordance of this patch that isn’t shown in the video, but has been musically useful, is the ability to directly modify parameter values via the knobs on the synthesizer or scale the CV values being used for modulation.
 This enables high-level control in conjunction with the modulation mapping and allows for collaborative performances.